MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Clear-SRMetadata -Name RG01 -Logs -Partition
     ```

-The server may need to restart after cleaning the partition database; you can suppress this temporarily with `-NoRestart` but you shouldn't skip restarting the server if requested by the cmdlet.
+The server may need to restart after cleaning the partition database.
+You can prevent the server from rebooting temporarily with `-NoRestart` but you shouldn't skip restarting if requested by the cmdlet.
 This cmdlet doesn't remove data volumes nor data contained within those volumes.

-## During initial sync, see event log 4004 warnings
+## During initial sync, 4004 warnings are seen in the event log

-In Windows Server, when configuring replication, both the source and destination servers may show multiple **StorageReplica\Admin*- event log 4004 warnings each during initial sync, with a status of "insufficient system resources exist to complete the API".
+After configuring replication, during initial sync both the source and destination servers may show multiple event 4004 warnings entries in the **StorageReplica\Admin** event log.
+The event description shows the status "insufficient system resources exist to complete the API".
 You're likely to see 5014 errors as well.
-These indicate that the servers don't have enough available memory (RAM) to perform both initial synchronization and run workloads.
+These events indicate that the servers don't have enough available memory (RAM) to perform both initial synchronization and run workloads.
 Either add RAM or reduce the used RAM from features and applications other than Storage Replica.

-## virtual machines stop responding after configuring replication, when using guest clusters with Shared VHDX and a host without a CSV
+## Virtual machines stop responding after configuring replication

-In Windows Server, when using Hyper-V guest clusters for Storage Replica testing or demonstration purposes, and using Shared VHDX as the guest cluster storage, the virtual machines stop responding after you configure replication.
-If you restart the Hyper-V host, the virtual machines start responding but replication configuration won't be complete and no replication will occur.
+Virtual machines stop responding after you configure replication when using in-guest clustering and Storage Replica on a shared VHDX (not a cluster shared volume).
+If you restart the Hyper-V host, the virtual machines start responding, however the replication configuration won't be complete and no replication will occur.

-This behavior occurs when you're using **fltmc.exe attach svhdxflt*- to bypass the requirement for the Hyper-V host running a CSV.
+This behavior occurs when you're using `fltmc.exe attach svhdxflt` to bypass the requirement for the Hyper-V host running a CSV.
 Use of this command isn't supported and is intended only for test and demonstration purposes.

 The cause of the slowdown is a by-design interoperability issue between the Storage QoS feature in Windows Server and the manually attached Shared VHDX filter.
 To resolve this issue, disable the Storage QoS filter driver and restart the Hyper-V host: